ShalockHolmas/myHostScript/README.md

 # myHostScript
-script used by vps to do something aotumaticly
+##script used by vps to do something aotumaticly
+mysql_bak.sh:bak database